gpaudel10/Project-ML/README.md

 # Project-ML
-Data preprocessing and ML predcition on HRdatasets.
+Data preprocessing and ML predcition on Diabetes datasets.